camalot/madb/README.md

 # madb
 This is a Managed port of the Android Debug Bridge to allow communication from .NET applications to Android devices.
 This wraps the same methods that the ddms uses to directly communicate with ADB.
-This gives more flexibility to the developer then launching an adb process and executing one of its build in commands.
+This gives more flexibility to the developer than launching an adb process and executing one of its build in commands.

 ## Installation
 To install madb, run the following command in the [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):

 ```

 PM> Install-Package Managed.Adb
 PM> Install-Package Managed.Adb.x64

 ```

 ## FileSystem Methods / Properties